What's a sales pipeline and how do you build one?

 What is a sales pipeline?

 A sales pipeline is a visual method or systematic approach for tracking where prospects are in the sales process.
 It shows how many prospects are in the sales journey and where they are in the process.
-Sales pipelines allow sales teams to track and manage their prospects effectively.
+Sales pipelines allow sales teams to track and manage their leads effectively.

 Sales pipeline vs. sales funnel